-The crime preventions strategies of the college are rooted in the idea that good communication and collaboration among members of the polity are key to preventing crime.
-The Public Safety staff is available to members of the community and dedicated to the mission of protecting the students and the wider community.
+The crime prevention strategies of the college are rooted in the idea that good communication and collaboration among members of the polity are key to preventing crime.
+Public Safety staff are available to members of the community and are dedicated to the mission of protecting the students and the wider community.

-Students are educated by Public Safety at freshman orientation and through resident assistants, community facilitators, and the assistant dean's office.
+Students are educated by Public Safety staff during freshman orientation and through resident assistants, community facilitators, and the assistant dean's office.
 Public safety officers also work closely with community facilitators on crime prevention and response throughout the year and are available 24/7.